-Students are encouraged to begin the application process as soon as possible and to complete the application process in a timely manner.
+Students are encouraged to begin the application process as soon as possible and in a timely manner.
 Students should be aware that the application process only runs during the fall and spring semesters, not during the summer.
 To be considered for the integrated supply management program, students must be eligible for and complete an application to the Bachelor of Business Administration program or already be accepted into the Haworth College of Business.

 - Meet with the program advisor to sign the application.